ekaterinaasf/es6-classes/literals-to-class/REVIEW.md

 + PASS: Test 6.B
 + PASS: Test 7.A - .all("nanys")
 + PASS: Test 7.B
-- FAIL: Test 8.A - new values
++ PASS: Test 8.A - new values
-- FAIL: Test 8.B
++ PASS: Test 8.B
 + PASS: Test 9.A - .all("evens")
 + PASS: Testt 9.B
 + PASS: Test 10.A - .all("odds")